 Additional file 1: Figure S1.: Distribution of alleles found for each locus in the wild and captive populations.
-Figure S2.
 Performance comparison of different relatedness (r) estimators and null hypothesis of True Relatedness relationships Table S1.
 Cross-species amplifications of 11 specific Gallotia bravoana microsatellites for all the related species within Gallotiinae.
 Table S2.
 Samples included in the study.
 Table S3.
 Log-normal priors and hyperpriors used for MsVar analysis performed on Gallotia bravoana samples.
 (PDF 363 KB)

 About this article

 Gonzalez, E.G., Cerón-Souza, I., Mateo, J.A. et al. Island survivors: population genetic structure and demography of the critically endangered giant lizard of La Gomera, Gallotia bravoana.
 BMC Genet 15, 121 (2014). https://doi.org/10.1186/s12863-014-0121-8